rachaelkalicun/evercooked_blog/source/blog/sourdough-hot-cross-buns.html.md

   - 60g (scant 1/2 cup) raisins
   - 60g (scant 1/2 cup) chopped chocolate or chocolate chips (any kind you like)
 crosses:
-  - 50g all-purpose flour
+  - 75g all-purpose flour
-  - Water to make a stiff paste
+  - Water to make a stiff paste, about 90ml (2/3 cup)
 glaze:
   - 25g sugar
   - 30ml water